nmehta001/notes/money/mse-academy/4_understanding_mortgages.md

 - They come with early repayment charges, which is mandatory.
 This also applies when moving on to a new deal.

-- When the fixed-rate term comes to an end, the rate typically reverts to the lender Standard Variable Rate, or SVR, which may be much higher than the fixed rate deal.
+- When the fixed-rate term comes to an end, the rate typically reverts to the lender Standard Variable Rate, or SVR, which may be much higher than the fixed-rate deal.

 ### 2.2.2 Variable Rate Mortgages